SaraMathews/hidden-gems-guernsey/README.md

  ### *Unfixed bugs*
- - When the `padding-right` property is set to 20px on the class img.map, the `border-radius` property that is set to 5px only displays on the left top and bottom corners of the map image (on the page "Beaches").
+ - When the `padding-right` property is set to 20px on the class img.map, the `border-radius` property that is set to 5px only displays on the left-hand side top and bottom corners of the map image (on the page "Beaches").
 It does not display on the right-hand side corners.
-If I remove the `padding-right` property completely from class img-map the `border-raduis` property set to 5px is displayed on all corners of the map image.
-This is a bug i discovered late and was not able to fix before the deadline for PP1.
+If I remove the `padding-right` property completely from class img-map the `border-radius` property set to 5px is displayed on all corners of the map image.
+This is a bug I discovered late and was not able to fix before the deadline for PP1.

 ## **Deployment**
  ### *Version Control*
 The git commands below were used throughout development to push code to the remote repository in GitHub:
 - `git add .` - This command was used to add a change in the working directory to the staging area
 - `git commit -m "message"` -This command was used to save changes to the local repository.
-A brief description of what has changed and when.
+A brief description of what has changed and when
 - `git push` - This command was used to push all commits to the remote repository on GitHub

 ### *Deployment to Github Pages*